vitormanzano/API-E-Commerce/README.md

  [] - User should be able to get a list of your products. </br>
  [] - User should be able to get a list of your past sells. </br>
  [] - User shoud be able to get a list of your buys. </br>
+ [] - User should be able to get a list of products of their most nearby sellers.

 ## How to use